 Brasilia was planned under the leadership of then President Juscelino Kubitschek.
 It was finally inaugurated in 1960.
 Today it is listed as World Heritage Site by UNESCO.

-Collage of the Beautiful City of Brasilia
+The Beautiful City of Brasilia

-A well Planned Capital City
+A well-Planned Capital City

-The original planned city is home to 400,000 inhabitants and the satellite cities at distances that range about 40 km are home to the remainder of the 2.2 millions that makes the population of the immense Capital of Brazil.
+The original planned city is home to 400,000 inhabitants and the satellite cities at distances that range about 40 km are home to the remainder of the 2.2 million that makes the population of the immense Capital of Brazil.

 If you look at Brasilia from the air it looks like a plane or bird and the planning was around the “fuselage” of the plane and stretching in different directions.
-After many architects presented their projects, the President elected the world famous Oscar Niemeyer and urban planner Lucio Costa to concentrate the efforts of such a huge enterprise.
+After many architects presented their projects, the President elected the world-famous Oscar Niemeyer and urban planner Lucio Costa to concentrate the efforts of such a huge enterprise.

 Banco do Brasil Cultural Center in Brasilia